-- a) Development will be required to take into account existing infrastructure and to provide or contribute to the provision (and where appropriate, maintenance) of facilities, infrastructure and services made necessary by development, or where it gives rise to a need for additional or improved infrastructure. - b) The Council will work with partners including infrastructure and service providers and stakeholders to ensure that the necessary physical, economic, social and environmental infrastructure is provided to support communities. - c) Infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
-Larger developments may need to be phased to ensure that this requirement can be met. - d) Ensure that layout is planned to allow future access to existing water and / or wastewater infrastructure for maintenance and upsizing purposes. - e) Proposals by service providers for the delivery of utility infrastructure to meet the needs generated by new development and by existing communities will normally be permitted.
+- a) Development will be required to take into account existing infrastructure and to provide or contribute to the provision (and where appropriate, maintenance) of facilities, infrastructure and services made necessary by development, or where it gives rise to a need for additional or improved infrastructure. - b) The Council will work with partners including infrastructure and service

+- providers and stakeholders to ensure that the necessary physical, economic, social and environmental infrastructure is provided to support communities. - c) Infrastructure should be provided at the appropriate time, usually this will be prior to the development becoming operational or being occupied.
+Larger developments may need to be phased to ensure that this requirement can be met. - d) Ensure that layout is planned to allow future access to existing water and / or wastewater infrastructure for maintenance and upsizing purposes. - e) Proposals by service providers for the delivery of utility infrastructure to meet the needs generated by new development and by existing communities will normally be permitted. - f) If full mitigation measures and contributions are not able to be delivered the development will only be permitted where: -) the applicant has submitted a viability appraisal that has been produced in accordance with national guidance, and has been assessed by the Borough Council as appropriate and based on reasonable assumptions; - ii) the value of the planning obligations has been maximised having regard to likely viability; - iii) where appropriate, a clawback mechanism has been incorporated into a legal agreement to ensure that additional mitigation is provided if final development viability is better than anticipated in the viability assessment; and - iv) if following a viability assessment process the benefits of the development outweigh the lack of full mitigation for its impacts, having regard to other material considerations.